 BlinkTrade used BlockCypher and incorporated the Confidence Factor API, Webhooks API, and Transaction API.
 The challenges were high transaction fees, slow processing times, and the need to identify fraud quickly.

-Here, ABRA used BlockCypher and incorporated the BlockCypher Test Chain and Webhooks API.
-The challenges were high transaction fees, no dedicated peer-to-peer platform, and a lack of proper testing environment.
+ABRA used BlockCypher and incorporated the BlockCypher Test Chain and Webhooks API.
+The challenges were:

-In this instance, ABRA was able to facilitate global peer-to-peer payments while BlockCypher provided the notifications for these payments and the test environment.
+In this instance, ABRA facilitated global peer-to-peer payments while BlockCypher provided the notifications for these payments and the test environment.

 Users benefitted by getting protection from market volatility and quicker deposits.
 They also enjoyed development cost savings of 33% through BlockCypher’s test environment and notifications.